Nikon D5 vs Olympus E-M1 II

 It is notable that the E-M1 II offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
-In contrast, the D5 does not offer wifi capability.
+In contrast, the D5 does not provide wifi capability.

 Both cameras feature a PC Sync terminal to control professional strobe lights, which will be appreciated by studio photographers.

 The E-M1 II is a recent model that features in the current product line-up of Olympus.
-In contrast, the D5 has been discontinued (but it can be found pre-owned on eBay).
+In contrast, the D5 has been discontinued (but can be found pre-owned on eBay).
 As a replacement in the same line of cameras, the D5 was succeeded by the Nikon D6.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Nikon and Olympus websites.

 So how do things add up?
 Is the Nikon D5 better than the Olympus E-M1 II or vice versa?
 Below is a summary of the relative strengths of each of the two contestants.